AESTHET1C/EWFWC-Firmware/Documentation/EWFWC Firmware Documentation.md

 #Setup Checklist

-This checklist assumes the EWFWC board is already screwed to the bottom of the ferris wheel module and that both motors are already plugged into the board, in addition to the speaker, LEDs, and button connectors.
+This checklist assumes the EWFWC board is already screwed to the bottom of the Ferris wheel module and that both motors are already plugged into the board, in addition to the speaker, LEDs, and button connectors.
 For information on electrical cennections and their locations, see "**Wiring Connections**".

 ---